-[Note: The following two articles were transcribed from poorly copied newspaper articles, most likely the Monroe County (Alabama) Journal, from a reference in the second article it was written in 1966.
-Several lines and sentences are directly copied between the two articles, I do not have a complete copy of the second article.
+Note: The following two articles were transcribed from poorly copied newspaper articles, most likely the Monroe County (Alabama) Journal.
+From a reference in the second article it was written in 1966.
+(Note: Several lines and sentences are directly duplicated between the two articles.)
+I do not have a complete copy of the second article.
 If you have a copy please contact me – Larry Vredenburgh.
 In 2015 my email address is email@example.com

 Peter Vredenburgh Began Town, Sawmill.